Lab 09

 Example:

-will be needing functionality from the clonedXoxInternals
+XoxFrontendwill be needing functionality from the clonedXoxInternalsproject.- In this case

-file: - If we sideload
+XoxFrontendcan declare a<dependency>in it'spom.xmlfile: - If we sideload

-cache, the dependency is directly:- Maven does not need to search on online server for the artifact (we injected it ourselves)
+XoxInternalsinto the local.m2cache, the dependency is directly:- Maven does not need to search on online server for the artifact (we injected it ourselves)

-can use the library code without code duplication.
+XoxFrontendcan use the library code without code duplication.

 - In this case

-There are different ways to sideload artifacts into the local .m2
+There are different ways to sideload artifacts into the local .m2 repository cache.

 Do not copy code!